radekvit/ctf/README.md

 ![ctf logo](media/ctf-logo-medium.png)

-# CTF is a Compact Translation Framework
+# CTF ain't a Translation Framework

 CTF is a framework for rapid translation definition.
 Translations are defined with lexical analyzers, translation grammars and output generators.
 The API is subject to change in the future slightly to allow a more rigid way to define custom error messages and to provide a solid API for future translation methods.